Learn how to make a decorative bird’s nest in just a few easy steps.

 For a touch of softness, I added feathers.
 I bought a package of feathers (made for crafting) on Amazon and tried to pick the closest feather type to a Robin out of the bunch.
 It took a little research but I think I came close!

-Note: Decorate your faux nest with natural elements like twigs and dried grasses to make it look realistic, just be careful not to bring in elements from outside that may have bugs!
+Note: Decorate your nest with natural elements like twigs and dried grasses to make it look realistic, just be careful not to bring in elements from outside that may have bugs!

 Learn how to make a bird’s nest below.